lorrainescanlon/farmers-market-review/README.md

  - The pictures tab shows an image carousel which displays images of the market and surrounding areas.

  #### Reviews
- - A list of approved reviews are displayed in order of date created
+ - A list of approved reviews are displayed in order of date created.
  - If the user is logged in an edit and delete button will be displayed on reviews belonging to that user.

  ![Reviews](/static/docs/images/reviews.PNG)